The Hub & Spoke Model workstream explores future treatment and care pathways, building on international calls for a hub-and-spoke model approach.

 Each workstream brings together 16-20 individuals, which is broad enough to ensure a comprehensive overview, while small enough to be workable.

-OPEN Health have conducted desk research on gene therapy services in the European Union to understand how the service is currently set up, run, and funded, and how they may change in the future.
+- OPEN Health have conducted desk research on gene therapy services in the European Union to understand how the service is currently set up, run, and funded, and how they may change in the future.
 Potential challenges for access to gene therapies and key gaps have also been identified.
+Gene Therapy Landscape by OPEN Health

-If you want to know more, please reach out to us.
+If you want to know more or contribute intellectually, please reach out to us.